-Oregon Hill is a historic neighborhood surrounded by notable Richmond landmarks including the James River, VCU, Hollywood Cemetery and the Virginia War Memorial.
-Its borders are formed by Cary Street to the North, Belvidere Street to the East, the James River to the South and Cherry Street to the West.
-The common belief is the neighborhood got its name from canal laborers moving to the area in the mid-1800s who claimed the move was as much trouble as moving to Oregon.
+Oregon Hill is a historic neighborhood nestled amidst some of Richmond’s most prominent landmarks, including the James River, VCU, Hollywood Cemetery, and the Virginia War Memorial.
+Its boundaries encompass Cary Street to the North, Belvidere Street to the East, the James River to the South, and Cherry Street to the West.
+Legend has it that the neighborhood earned its name from canal laborers who settled there in the mid-1800s, likening their relocation to Oregon in terms of difficulty and effort.

-Like most older neighborhoods, the area has seen several waves of transformation over the years.
-It began as a scenic country home known as “Belvidere” for William Byrd III in the mid 1700s before the City really began to take shape.
-After the home burned in the 1800’s and as commerce along the James River grew, the land was divided into parcels and was sold (mostly) to employees of The James River and Kanawha Canal Company, Tredegar Iron Works and Albemarle Paper Company.
-The City annexed the neighborhood in 1867 and acquired the land that now makes up Riverside Park in 1889.
+Oregon Hill, like many of Richmond’s historic neighborhoods, has undergone multiple phases of transformation throughout its history.
+Its origins trace back to the mid-1700s when it served as the picturesque country home known as “Belvidere” for William Byrd III.
+As the city of Richmond began to take shape, this land experienced changes.
+The original home on the property burned down in the 1800s, and as commercial activity along the James River flourished, the land was subdivided and primarily sold to employees of various companies, including The James River and Kanawha Canal Company, Tredegar Iron Works, and Albemarle Paper Company.
+The City formally annexed the neighborhood in 1867 and acquired the land that now comprises Riverside Park in 1889.

 L’opossum – Winner of multiple awards and subject of many articles in highly reputable publications.
 Need I say more?